scummvm/scummvm/doc/docportal/getting_started/ios.rst

 Create the Xcode project
 ***************************

-The first step is to download the repository containing the code we'll need to build the app with.
-The easiest way to do this is from the command line.
-Go to **Applications > Utilities > Terminal** and enter the following:
+The first step is to download the repository containing the code required to build the app.
+The next steps require use of the command line.
+Go to **Applications > Utilities > Terminal** and copy and paste the following, then press :kbd:`return` :

 .. code-block:: bash